BrightspaceUI/create/README.md

 ## Additional Setup

-Add brightspace-bot as an admin so the version can automatically be updated:
-Settings -> Manage access -> Invite teams or people -> Add brightspace-bot

 ### Visual Diff Testing

 Visual diff results are published to a bucket in S3 and need special tokens to do so.
 To set these up, follow the instructions in the [visual-diff GitHub Action](https://github.com/BrightspaceUI/actions/tree/master/visual-diff).

+### Semantic Release

+In order for the release workflow to automatically update the version, you need to add brightspace-bot as an admin using the following steps:
+Settings -> Manage access -> Invite teams or people -> Add brightspace-bot Learn more in the [action docs](https://github.com/BrightspaceUI/actions/blob/master/docs/branch-protection.md).

 ## Developing and Contributing